Prismatic Steenrod operations and arithmetic duality on Brauer groups: Spectral prismatic -gauges

 Since $\pr'$ is faithfully flat, we conclude that $\iota^* \cF = 0$.

-As we assumed that $\cF$ is supported on the special fiber $\FSyn{\F_p}$, this shows that $\cF = j_* \cF_0$ is pushed forward from the open complement of $\iota$ on the special fiber.
+As we assumed that $\cF$ is supported on the special fiber $\FSyn{\F_p}$, this shows that $\cF = j_* \cF_0$ is pushed forward from the open complement of $\iota$ in $\FSyn{\F_p}$.
 But this open complement is isomorphic to $\Spec k$, so if $\cF_0$ is right-orthogonal to all shifts of the pullback of $\cO$, then it must be zero. \end{proof}